CyVerse-learning-materials/cyverse_mooc/step6.rst

     * - Output
       - Description
       - Example
-    * - A *DE_sample_plants.fas* file with metadata applied
+    * - **DE_sample_plants.fas** with metadata applied.
-      - Metadata associated with a file uploaded to the CyVerse Data Store is now made searchable by the metadata attributes.
+      - Although the file itself has not been edited, viewing the metadata in the Discovery Enviornment lets you view all annotations you have made to the file.
-      - FIX FIX FIX FIX
+      - View |DE_sample_plants.fas| with metadata applied (you will need to view the file in the Discovery Environment to view the associated metadata; select the file and click **More Actions** and then **Metadata**).

 *Data Sharing in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~